Cherokee County, Kansas

-Cherokee County (county code CK) is a U.S. county located in Southeast Kansas.
+Cherokee County is a U.S. county located in Southeast Kansas.
+Its county seat is Columbus, and its most populous city is Baxter Springs.
 As of the 2020 census, the county population was 19,362.
-Its county seat is Columbus, and its most populous city is Baxter Springs.
-The latter became the first "cow town" in Kansas during the 1870s and the period of cattle drives.
+The county was named for the Cherokee tribe.

 History

 19th century

 In 1803, United States acquired from France the 828,000-square mile Louisiana Purchase, the former French lands west of the Mississippi River, for 2.83 cents per acre.
 This territory included most of the land for modern-day Kansas.

 In the 1830s, the United States conducted Indian Removal of the Five Civilized Tribes from the Southeast region, to extinguish their land claims and allow European-American settlement in the area.
 They were given lands in what was called Indian Territory west of the Mississippi River, mostly in present-day Oklahoma.
 This part of Kansas was included at the time in the Cherokee Neutral Lands, and the county was named after this tribe.

 In 1854, the U.S. organized the Kansas Territory.
 Settlers began to move into the territory, with violence breaking out between supporters of slavery and those who wanted to abolish it.
 In 1861, Kansas was admitted as the 34th U.S. state; its constitution prohibited slavery.
-In 1860, Cherokee County was established.
+It was first founded in 1855, and in 1860, it was renamed Cherokee County.